HimanshuBijja/Cohort-2/week-8/02-tailwind-paytm/README.md

 ### Dashboard
 * User can search for other users available in database
-* When user presses send money it re-directs to /send page
+* When user presses "send money" button it re-directs to /send page

 ### Send Money
 * User can Enter amount in the input box
 * Entered amount will be deducted from user's account and added to the recipient
-* Transaction takes place when send button is pressed
+* Transaction takes place when "send" button is pressed

 ### Sign up
 **Contains "username", "password", "firstname" and "lastname" feilds**